-In recognition of Dr. Louie Crew Clay’s many years of prophetic witness in and beyond the Diocese, The OASIS – a justice ministry of the Episcopal Diocese of Newark – is pleased to announce a fund to support scholarly work that shares our mission “to make the church safe for ALL people, and to challenge the church when its interest is self-preservation and not prophetic witness.”
+In recognition of Dr. Louie Crew Clay’s many years of prophetic witness in and beyond the Diocese, The OASIS – a justice ministry of the Episcopal Diocese of Newark – is pleased to announce a fund to support scholarly work that shares our mission “to challenge the church to be a prophetic witness.”

-Describe specifically in no more than 500 words how you will use the money to support ongoing scholarly work which shares the Oasis’ mission “to make the church safe for ALL people, and to challenge the church when its interest is self-preservation and not prophetic witness.”
+- Describe specifically in no more than 500 words how you will use the money to support ongoing scholarly work which shares The Oasis’ mission.

 THE OASIS GRANT

-We will also entertain applications for grants for specific projects within a congregation or ministry which are in keeping with our mission and goals.
+The Oasis will entertain applications for grants of up to $5,000 for specific projects within a congregation or ministry which are in keeping with our mission and goals.

 - What is the purpose of the grant?

-- How will the grant be used that’s aligned with The Oasis’ mission?
+- How will the grant be used that is aligned with The Oasis’ mission?

-- What’s the expected outcome as a result of the grant?
+- What is the expected outcome as a result of the grant?

 HOW TO APPLY